Udyog Nagar metro station

-Udyog Nagar is a station on the Green Line of the Delhi Metro and is located in the West Delhi district of Delhi.
+Udyog Nagar is a metro station on the Green Line of the Delhi Metro and is located in Udyog Nagar in the Mangolpuri area near Mangolpuri railway station in the West Delhi district of Delhi.
 It is an elevated station and was inaugurated on 2 April 2010.

-Prominent house colonies here are Inder Enclave, Mianwali Nagar, Sunder Vihar, Jwala Puri, Shiv Vihar-Poojary Apartments, Defence Apartments, Lord Buddha Society, Vindhyachal Apartments, Virat Apartments and Tribhuvan Apartments in Bhera Enclave.
+Some prominent residential colonies nearby are Inder Enclave, Mianwali Nagar, Sunder Vihar, Jwala Puri, Shiv Vihar-Poojary Apartments, Defence Apartments, Lord Buddha Society, Vindhyachal Apartments, Virat Apartments and Tribhuvan Apartments in Bhera Enclave.